 Maybe I’m overly critical, and I know I’m overly analytical, but I really do hate the vast majority of marketing I see, and I certainly don’t want to inflict that upon anyone else.

 For example, conventional pricing wisdom says put a “most popular” label on your middle pricing plan, as that’s the one you want most people to sign up to.
-But BugMuncher’s middle plan is not currently the most popular, so to add that label would be a lie.
+But BugMuncher's middle plan is *not* currently the most popular, so to add that label would be a lie.
 The middle plan is now the most popular (May 2018), so it does now have a “most popular” label on the pricing page.
 But if it ever stops being the most popular, I’ll remove the label.